Controller at the display

 One of the prime miscues occurred 16 minutes into the flight from Huntsville, AL to Atlanta, right after the plane Continue reading

 Moments before the co-pilot of Southern Airways Flight 242 had lowered his landing gear and touched down dead center on a narrow strip of highway in New Hope, GA, the first responders had begun to gear up for the fiery rescue.
 Bobby Bruce, an employee of the city of Dallas, GA, had been quietly working atop Cemetery Hill when he saw the crippled jetliner plunging to earth.
 He immediately sent an emergency alert from the city radio in his truck to the dispatcher at the nearby Dallas Police Department – it became the first warning signal that a fiery tsunami was about to overwhelm the rural community.

 The Dallas Police Department contacted the Dallas Fire Department, alerting Assistant Fire Chief Elsberry at the Standard Oil gas station where he worked.
 The nearby Union City Fire Department was also notified.
 Continue reading

-The exact spot where Southern 242’s wreckage is buried remains a mystery – but its location is in a very public place.
-After I became fully immersed in this oral history project, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
-Every year, thousands of people unknowingly visit this forgotten tomb during events at the popular Samuel U. Braly Sports Complex in Dallas, GA.
+The exact spot where Southern 242’s wreckage is buried remains a mystery – but it can be found in a very public place.
+After I committed to telling this story, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
+Every year, many thousands of people unknowingly visit this forgotten tomb during games at the Samuel U. Braly Sports Complex in Dallas, GA.
 How is this even possible?
-The story begins right after the plane lost both engines in a hailstorm on April 4, 1977.
+The story begins right after the plane tragically lost both engines in a hailstorm on April 4, 1977.
 Continue reading

 The National Transportation Safety Board is an American icon.
 Everyone recognizes their intrepid investigators, clad in navy blue shirts emblazoned with the yellow “NTSB” logo, swarming all over the horrific wreckage of airplanes, ships, and trains.
 Established in 1967, the Board is mandated by the U. S. Government to conduct independent investigations into every type of accident on land, air, and sea.
 Their final recommendations will often result in significant changes to the existing transportation safety regulations.
 Continue reading